Croquis templates for sketching Fashion Flats! (videos in this post)

 Or check out my whole intensive SOULFUL FASHION FOUNDATION semester course.
 We’ll go deep into flats there so you can include them in your line sheets and portfolio layouts.

-and then lay a sheet of paper over them to create new fashion flats OR illustrations.
+Sometimes though, I sketch figures to get myself into the creative mood…. and THEN lay a sheet of paper over them to create new fashion flats OR illustrations.

 Even though I usually use posed figures for illustrations and not posed for flats, that isn’t a rule.